Ways to Give

 Transportation is one of the most significant costs to Foodlink each year.
 Truck sponsorships are available for companies who want to add their logo to one or more of our many vehicles that circle our 10-county region each day.

-Foodlink hosts volunteers six days per week throughout the year, and can accommodate groups of various sizes and skills once COVID-related restrictions are eventually lifted in 2021.
+Foodlink hosts volunteers five days per week throughout the year, and can accommodate small groups on a limited basis due to Covid-19 restrictions.
 Many corporate partners use volunteering as a team-building opportunity.
 Volunteer activities include food sorting, packing produce bags, and assembling bags of food for the BackPack Program.
 Shifts are three hours in length and companies have the option to tour our facility, and host meetings on-site.

 Collaboration has benefits